StarlingXWeb/starlingx-website/site/faq/index.md

 #### Are there StarlingX meetings?

-Yes, StarlingX has a weekly project and Technical Steering Committee meeting and a number of sub-project team weeklymeetings.
+Yes, StarlingX has a weekly project and Technical Steering Committee meeting and a number of sub-project team weekly meetings.
 For more information see:[wiki.openstack.org/wiki/Starlingx/Meetings](//wiki.openstack.org/wiki/Starlingx/Meetings).

 #### I'm giving a presentation about StarlingX.
 Are there any templates I can use?